 - Successful applicants will receive payment to cover their University tuition fees up to three years, along with a maintenance grant matching the standard UKRI rate (£15,009 for 2020/21).

 To be eligible you must:

-- have achieved at least a first class (1) honours degree or equivalent* at undergraduate level
+- have achieved at least a first-class (1) honours degree or equivalent* at the undergraduate level

 - meet the English language requirements of your programme of study if English is not your first language (UK/EU applicants – prior to or at registration; international applicants – by the relevant scholarship deadline)